techbone/Full-fish-farm-IOT/README.md

 # Fish Farming IoT Application

 A modern, responsive web application for monitoring fish farming conditions using IoT sensors.
-Built with React, TypeScript, and Tailwind CSS.
+Built with React and Tailwind CSS.

 ## Features